mk/clerk-px23/README.md

 [^notebook-pain-points]: See [What’s Wrong with Computational Notebooks?
 Pain Points, Needs, and Design Opportunities](https://doi.org/10.1145/3313831.3376729) by Souti Chattopadhyay, Ishita Prasad, Austin Z. Henley, Anita Sarma and Titus Barik.

+> That LISP users tend to prefer structured growth rather than stepwise refinement is not an effect of the programming system, since both methods are supported.
+I believe, however, that it is a natural consequence of the interactive development method, since programs in early stages of growth can be executed and programs in early stages of refinement cannot. [^sandewall]
+>
+> – Erik Sandewall

+[^sandewall]: See [Programming in an Interactive Environment: the "Lisp" Experience](https://doi.org/10.1145/356715.356719) by Erik Sandewall

 REPL-Driven Development in LISPs generally and Clojure specifically allow for code evaluation with even greater fidelity letting the programmer evaluate individual forms.
 Clojure's single pass compilation strategy together with its focus on functional semantics make it very well suited to interactive development.
 The REPL output is limited to textual output however which imposes a severe limitation on its information design.
 Problems typically arise when printing structurally large results that cause either the editor performance to degrade or truncate output with only limiting customization abilities and no way to request more data.
 Furthermore, the output is dead text without interactivity.

 Smalltalk systems like Pharo, Glamorous Toolkit or Newspeak offer a completely open and customizable programming environment.
 Glamorous Toolkit wants to reduce the time developers spend reading code in order to figure the system out [^moldable-tools].